Wellington Phoenix's Bertos: I don't have World Cup hangover

-The 28-year old New Zealand international has been met with media criticism for his mediocre start to the A-League season but says he is not suffering from any down time caused by the world’s biggest sporting event.
+Wellington Phoenix winger Leo Bertos insists he is not hung over from the recent World Cup.
+The 28-year old New Zealand international has been met with media criticism for his mediocre start to the A-League season but says he is not suffering from any down time caused by the world's biggest sporting event.

 "People can say what they want to say but I know, for me, that's not the case," he told NZ Herald.